-3.1.4 RECENT CHANGES IN HOUSING STOCK
+4.1.4 RECENT CHANGES IN HOUSING STOCK

 Between 2016 and 2019, the annual number of building permits for new residential dwelling units approved in Electoral E remained relatively stable, indicating steady demand for new residential units (Table 2).
+However, because building permits are only issued in some areas of each Electoral Area, this may not accurately reflect all new residential developments.
+In some cases, un-licensed builds may account for a large number of dwellings.
 Note that these figures do not include permits for decks or accessory buildings such as garages and sheds, and only includes permits for residential dwelling units.